MIDL Insight Meditation

 You can continue meditation as you have over the last two weeks to lower stress and develop a daily meditation habit.
 This meditation is life-transforming.
 Or you can move on to the next meditation, which is practised sitting upright, to learn how to soften your body and mind to let go of things in daily life.

+I encourage you to continue your daily meditation beyond these introductory meditations.
 If you miss a day of meditation, it does not matter.
 Brush the dust off your meditation mat and start again.

 And experience the benefits.